popova-mariia/tp/docs/DeveloperGuide.md

     * Ensures simplicity in validation and consistency in stored data.
     * Avoids ambiguity across international formats if country codes are added separately in the future.

-* **Patient-Focused Data Entry:**
-    * SilverCare is designed to manage elderly patients, not caregivers or next-of-kin.
-    * If the contact number provided belongs to a caregiver or family member instead of the patient, it is recommended to clearly mention this information using the `-det` (detail tag) field.
-    * This helps users maintain clarity when viewing patient records, but it is **not strictly enforced** by the system.

 * **Fault Tolerance:**
     * If mandatory fields are missing, field formats are invalid (e.g., wrong phone number, invalid date), or constraints are violated (e.g., exceeding name length), the `add` command fails safely.
     * Clear error messages guide the user to correct the input without crashing the system.